i18next/next-i18next/TYPESCRIPT.md

 # Usage with TypeScript

-`next-i18next` is written in TypeScript and fully supports it.
-Types are included in the `next-i18next` package.
+`next-i18next` has full support for TypeScript.
+Types are included with the `next-i18next` package.

 ## Usage with components